Online Orisha Song Classes Continue With New Songs and Stories!

 Join us for a remarkable opportunity to learn the songs to the Orishas from Bobi Céspedes, distinguished priestess and folklorist, and one of very few female lead singers (akpwóns) of the Lucumí ceremonial music.
-Drawing on sacred chants and stories from the Cuban Yoruba tradition, Bobi will lead us in songs to the divine forces of nature and explore their significance through stories from AfroCuban mythology.
-In chants sung in a call and response pattern, we will praise orisha and appeal for positive transformations in our lives, and the live of the planet.
+Drawing on sacred chants and stories from the Cuban Yoruba tradition, Bobi leads us in songs to the divine forces of nature and explores their significance through stories from AfroCuban mythology.
+In chants sung in a call and response pattern, we gather to praise Orisha and appeal for positive transformations in our lives, and the live of the planet.

 This workshop is suited for: